Seroxat: The Dangers Of Prescribed Medication

 Stopping taking the drug seemed to open the flood gates to all my suppressed fears and now I had to deal with them all on my own.
 In my journal at the time, I wrote, 'I am terrified that I am not going to get through this.
 The terror I feel has me crying out with pain and fear and there is no escaping my fear this time.
 I knew I need to be free of drugs to continue to live.
 To be free I had to face my fears and deal with them.

-I would feel an intense emotional high and then a dramatic drop as another long forgotten memory presented itself to my awareness.
-Withdrawal opened the floodgates to many forgotten memories of my childhood and the memories of my mother’s abuse and the pain I felt all came flooding back.
+Withdrawal opened the floodgates to many forgotten memories of childhood trauma and the memories of my mother’s abuse all came flooding back.
 I felt like a child reliving all those experiences that I had buried deep down inside.
 Each memory came like a wave, one after the other.
 I was sobbing with my heart broken one minute and the next lifted so high emotionally that I felt like I could fly.
 Emotionally I felt like I was on a very steep roller coaster, up to the top and the excitement climbing and then the deep descent back down to my internal hell.
 Days blended into night and back in today and I would not know what day of the week it was.
 The whole experience, at that intensity, lasted just a few days but at the time, felt never ending.
 I knew it would all be worth the pain because I really felt that I was on the road to recovery.

 Eventually the intense symptoms of withdrawal passed and again I was left feeling angry about what I had experienced.
 Later I researched the drug and the first thing I found out was that many other users suffered similar symptoms, including electric shocks, hallucinations, aggressiveness, anger and frustration.
 I found that in America the drug was marketed under a different name, Paxil.
 I read about a man in America, David Snell, who had taken the drug and killed members of his own family before killing his self when he had never shown any signs of violence before.
 The drug was found to be the cause of his personality change and his family was awarded over six million pounds in compensation.
 I found that many killings, birth defects and suicides have been blamed on this drug.
 I spoke to a well known women’s' magazine and they ran a story of my experiences and others who had taken the drug came forward.
 Some had positive experiences and some, like me, had a negative experience whilst taking this drug.